triton-inference-server/model_navigator/docs/triton/triton_deployment.md

 ## Adding your own model to the Triton model repository

-When you works with an already exported model you can provide a path to where one's model is located.
+When you work with an already exported model you can provide a path to where one's model is located.
-Then you can use one of the specialized APIs that guides you through what options are possible for deployment of tbe selected model type.
+Then you can use one of the specialized APIs that guides you through what options are possible for deployment of the selected model type.

 Example of deploying a TensorRT model: